gopala-kr/ldr/backend_developmkent.md

 > **Brief history of MVC**

-> One of the seminal insights in the early development of graphical user interfaces, MVC became one of the first approaches to describe and implement software constructs in terms of their responsibilities.[9]
+> One of the seminal insights in the early development of graphical user interfaces, MVC became one of the first approaches to describe and implement software constructs in terms of their responsibilities.

 > Trygve Reenskaug introduced MVC into Smalltalk-76 while visiting the Xerox Palo Alto Research Center (PARC) in the 1970s.
 In the 1980s, Jim Althoff and others implemented a version of MVC for the Smalltalk-80 class library.
 Only later did a 1988 article in The Journal of Object Technology (JOT) express MVC as a general concept.